clinche/randomchess/README.md

 ## GitHub Pages Deployment

-This app is deployed on GitHub Pages and uses a service worker to add the required security headers for SharedArrayBuffer support.
+This app is deployed on [GitHub Pages here](https://clinche.github.io/randomchess) and uses a service worker to add the required security headers for SharedArrayBuffer support.
 This allows the Stockfish chess engine to work with full functionality even on GitHub Pages.

 ### How It Works